The Xometry app works best with JavaScript enabled!

 Once cooled, unlock the cope from the drag and break out the casting and sand manually or using a shaker table.
 Sand is returned for re-use.
 Remove the casting features that are not part of the required component (sprue or feeder) by cutting with a saw or grinder.
 Fettle (clean up and improve) the finished part with a die-grinder or file to remove bumps from vent features, fill channels, and any sand that broke away from the cavity parts before casting.

-What Are the Types of Sand Used for Sand Casting?
+Types of Sand Used for Sand Casting

 Several types of sand methods and materials are commonly used and are listed below: